JoaoPauloAntunes/oh-my-map/README.md

 yarn
 ```

-3. Edit your environment variables
+3. Edit your environment variables:
 - Open the `.sample.env` file located at the root of the project
 - [Create a Mapbox account](https://account.mapbox.com/auth/signup/) and [copy your public access token](https://account.mapbox.com/access-tokens/)
 - Paste it in place of `123` for the `NEXT_PUBLIC_MAPBOX_KEY` variable.
 That line should now look like this: